-Wachusett Reservoir - MetroWest/MetroBoston Supply:
+Wachusett Reservoir - MetroWest/MetroBoston Supply

-- •Ozone dose at the CWTP varied between 1.9 to 2.2 mg/L for April. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for April. - Cryptosporidium IT was maintained above 100% during the month.
-Off-spec water was less than 5%. - •The ozone dose was proactively raised in 2020 from mid August until mid October in response to elevated reservoir total coliform levels.
+- •Ozone dose at the CWTP varied between 2.9 to 3.9 mg/L for October. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for October. - Cryptosporidium IT was maintained above 100% during the month.
+Off-spec water was less than 5%. - •The ozone dose was proactively raised in 2020 from mid-August until mid-October in response to elevated reservoir total coliform levels.
 This is visible in the top left graph. - •The slight decrease in Giardia CT Achievement on December 21, 2020 was due to Train B returning to service after undergoing winter maintenance.
 Giardia CT Achievement was met this day.
-This is visible in the top left graph.
+This is visible in the top left graph. - •The ozone target was increased in mid-August 2021 in an effort to reduce chlorine demand and decay, as chlorine residuals have declined in the distribution system.

-Treated Water - Disinfection, pH and Alkalinity Results April 2021
+Treated Water - Disinfection, pH and Alkalinity Results October 2021

-Quabbin Reservoir at Brutsch Water Treatment Facility (BWTF) (CVA Supply):
+Quabbin Reservoir at Brutsch Water Treatment Facility (BWTF) (CVA Supply)

-- •The chlorine dose at BWTF is adjusted in order to achieve MWRA's seasonal target of 0.75 0.85 mg/L (November 1 May 31) and 0.85 1.05 mg/L (June 1 October 31) at Ludlow Monitoring Station. - •The chlorine dose at BWTF varied between 1.2 to 1.3 mg/L for April. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for April. - Cryptosporidium IT was maintained above 100% during the month.
+- •The chlorine dose at BWTF is adjusted in order to achieve MWRA's seasonal target of 0.75 0.85 mg/L (November 1 May 31) and 0.85 1.05 mg/L (June 1 October 31) at Ludlow Monitoring Station. - •The chlorine dose at BWTF varied between 1.6 and 1.7 mg/L for October. - Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for October. - Cryptosporidium IT was maintained above 100% during the month.
 Off-spec water was less than 5%.

-Treated Water - pH and Alkalinity Compliance:
+Treated Water - pH and Alkalinity Compliance